johnverbiest/Blog/_posts/2019-05-13-static-code-analysis-with-ndepend.md

  - It enables you to have control about the amount of "bad code" you allow in the software

  nDepend can be a real help here.
 There are other products on the market, even free ones but I have no experience with those.
+Maybe later?